 Because it’s China.

-Because I can still see the Opening Ceremonies in my head.
+Because I can still see the opening ceremony in my head.

 Because the first people who greeted us gave a small bow, a symbol of respect that repeated itself every day.

 Because of stories that turn on one hundredth of a second.

 Because of NBA players jumping up and down at center court, as if they’d just won a high school title.